Flight Cancellation: AirHelp is The Best Claims Service in the World

 Flight cancellations UK—what about Brexit?

 These flight cancellation rights fall under the regulations for EU flight delay compensation.
-Consequently, they apply until the UK officially leaves the union in March 2019.
+Consequently, they apply until the UK officially leaves the union.

 Time will tell how this impacts the UK but until then, the regulations stated above are the current law.